Kent Police has been recognised with an award for its commitment to supporting members of the Armed Forces community.

 Organisations should also advocate the benefits of supporting those within the Armed Forces community by encouraging others to engage in the Employer Recognition Scheme and sign the Armed Forces Covenant, which is a promise to ensure serving or ex-military personnel are treated fairly.

 Deputy Chief Officer Ian Drysdale collected the Gold award on board HMS Warrior in Portsmouth on 6 October 2022.
 On his left is Lord Lieutenant of Hampshire Nigel Atkinson Esq, and on his right, Lt Gen James Swift OBE, Chief of Defence People.

-On receiving the Gold award Temporary Chief Constable Tim Smith said:
+On receiving the Gold award Temporary Chief Constable (now Chief Constable) Tim Smith said:

 ‘I am both delighted and proud that Kent has been recognised for the support provided to those from a military background.‘Since we signed the bespoke Armed Forces Covenant in 2020, the force has gained Bronze, Silver and now Gold status for the way in which the scheme has been embraced.
 Under the leadership of Deputy Chief Officer Ian Drysdale, Inspector Andy Miller and many others involved in the network, they are truly committed to ensuring that serving or ex-military personnel are treated fairly.‘This important work will ensure that the Armed Forces community are supported and that their valuable skills and experience contribute to providing a quality service within our communities.
 A huge well done to everyone involved in achieving this Gold status.’